liballeg/allegro5/readme_a5.txt

 CMake works by first creating a project solution, which can then be opened with MSVC IDE and built.

+You may have to set your path to your DirectX SDK's Include and Lib directories,
+	set INCLUDE=c:\program files\microsoft directx x.xx\include;%INCLUDE%
+	set LIB=c:\program files\microsoft directx x.xx\lib\x86;%LIB%

 You can use the same options from the CMake section above.

 Examples: